Waterloo, Iowa: Protests and riots

-Present day
+21st century

 In 2003, Governor Tom Vilsack created a task force to close the racial achievement gap in Waterloo.
 In 2009, a fair housing report, "Analysis of Impediments to Fair Housing Choice", compiled by Mullin & Lonergan Associates Inc., found Waterloo to be Iowa's most segregated city.
 "Historical patterns of racial segregation persist in Waterloo.
-Of the 20 cities in Iowa with populations exceeding 25,000, Waterloo ranks as the most segregated."
+Of the 20 cities in Iowa with populations exceeding 25,000, Waterloo ranks as the most segregated".

 Many activists who participated in the original protests feel that Waterloo has remained the same.
 In 2015, The Huffington Post listed Waterloo as the 10th worst city for black Americans.
 The site noted that the city's black residents have a 24% unemployment rate compared to 3.9% for whites, giving Waterloo one of the highest black unemployment rates among Midwest cities.
 Waterloo still has a higher percentage of blacks than most Iowa cities.

 In December 2012, Derrick Ambrose Jr. was shot by a police officer.
 Ambrose's family maintains he was unarmed, while the officer stated that he felt his life was in danger.
 A grand jury acquitted the officer.
 The shooting sparked outrage in the community.

 Flood of 2008

 June 2008 saw the worst flooding the Waterloo – Cedar Falls area had ever recorded; other major floods include the Great Flood of 1993.
 The flood control system constructed in the 1970s–90s largely functioned as designed.

-In areas not protected by the system, the Cedar River poured out of its banks and into parking lots, backyards and across the farmland surrounding the city.
-Although much damage was done, the larger downstream city of Cedar Rapids was much harder hit.

-An area of the west side of the downtown and an area near the former Rath Packing facility were impacted, not directly by water coming from the river, but as a result of storm runoff draining toward the river but then being trapped on the back side of the flood levy system.
-These areas did not have lift stations or alternate pumping capacity sufficient to force this water back to the river side of the control system.
-Areas where lift stations had been constructed (Virden Creek and East 7th Street) to pump this storm runoff into the swollen river remained largely dry (the east and north sides of downtown).
-Several areas experienced water seeping into basements due to high water-table levels.

-Historical Crests

-According to the National Weather Service, the ten highest crests of the Cedar River recorded at East 7th Street in downtown Waterloo:

-Crests reported in the 1960s and earlier were before completion of major flood control projects and therefore may not be directly comparable.

-In September 2016, flood watches and warnings were put into effect for Waterloo and its surrounding cities.
-The crest was expected to just barely hit the height of the 2008 flood.